cairo-book/cairo-book/src/ch10-01-how-to-write-tests.md

 fail if they’re equal.
 This macro is most useful for cases when we’re not sure what a value _will_ be, but we know what the value definitely _shouldn’t_ be.
-For example, if we’re testing a function that is guaranteed to change its input in some way, but the way in which the input is changed depends on the day of the week that we run our tests, the best thing to assert might be that the output of the function is not equal to the input.
+For example, if we’re testing a function that is guaranteed to change its input in some way, but how the input is changed depends on the day of the week that we run our tests, the best thing to assert might be that the output of the function is not equal to the input.

-Here is a simple example comparing two structs, showing how tu use `assert_eq!` and `assert_ne!` macros:
+Here is a simple example comparing two structs, showing how to use `assert_eq!` and `assert_ne!` macros:

 ```rust, noplayground
 {{#include ../listings/ch10-testing-cairo-programs/no_listing_10_assert_eq_ne_macro/src/lib.cairo}}